Comparing Chinese and Japanese Culture

 Although both countries and their cultures share some similarities, there are also many contrasts and distinct differences that set them apart.

 One of the major differences between China and Japan is their language.
 Although Chinese influenced the Japanese language, the scripts of both these languages are completely different.
 Japan has a variety of written languages like Hiragana and Katakana, but the dialect which is exercised is the same.
 On the other hand, there are several dialects such as Wu, Cantonese, and Mandarin which are all spoken in China.

-It is interesting to note that majority of Chinese names are uncommunicative, for example, “Lee, Ma, Lu”, though there are a number of differences observed in the names over the years.
-On the contrary, most of the Japanese names are polysyllabic like Minato, Yuzuki, and Hayate, etc.
+It is interesting to note that the majority of Chinese names are uncommunicative, for example, “Lee, Ma, Lu”, though there are a number of differences observed in the names over the years.
+On the contrary, most Japanese names are polysyllabic like Minato, Yuzuki, and Hayate, etc.

 Clothing and Attire

 Like other things, there are differences between the clothing and attire of China and Japan.
 The “Hanfu” controlled the clothing of Chinese people during the Han period.
 Afterward, Manchu rule came to power and made “Qipao” the official clothing style in China.
 Qipao is a one-piece baggy dress with a tight skirt and a high neck.

 On the other hand, the traditional Japanese clothing style consists of Kimono which is also named “Gofuku”.
 These are basically T-shaped fine clothes.
 After some modifications with time, Kimono was further stylized into a 12-layered robe which is called the “Junihitoe”.